iglabari/ClaraFold/README.md

 # ClaraFold
 A novel transformer-based approach designed to refine noisy RNA secondary structure predictions.

+# Prerequisites
+The following dependencie is required to run ClaraFold:

+torchtext==0.12

+You can install the required package using pip: pip install torchtext==0.12

 # Model Execution
 To test the model, you need to run the Python script in the directory containing the four required *.pt files, which include the transformer models (T1 and T2) and the vocabulary files for input (src) and output (tgt).